sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ## Pagination
 ### LimitOffsetFilter
-LimitOffsetFilter applies limit and offset pagination to a query.
+`LimitOffsetFilter` applies limit and offset pagination to a query.
 It is used to limit the number of results returned by the query and to specify a starting point (offset) in the results.

 This is useful for paginating results when displaying them to the user, as it allows you to retrieve a specific page of results rather than retrieving all results at once.

-To use LimitOffsetFilter, you pass it a query instance and a tuple containing the limit and offset values.
+To use `LimitOffsetFilter`, you pass it a query instance and a tuple containing the limit and offset values.
 Here is an example:
 ```python
 from sqlalchemy_filterset.filtersets import FilterSet
 from sqlalchemy_filterset.filters import LimitOffsetFilter